-Materials and integration issues for advanced devices including:
+Surface, Interface, materials and integration issues for advanced devices including:

 The Publications section lists any and all publications worked on.
 Research Explorer's search engine indexes data in this field for keyword searches.
 The category field is a user defined field where any number of categories can be created by the user to categorize publications.
 For example, publications can be categorized by the Journal that they appear in.
 Please click here for available slides.

 R. Addou, L. Colombo, and R. M. Wallace, “Surface Defects on Natural MoS2,” ACS Applied Materials and Interfaces,7 (22), 11921 (2015)

 Y.-C. Lin, R. Ghosh, R. Addou, N. Lu, S. Eichfeld, H. Zhu, M.-Y. Li, X. Peng, M. Kim, L.-J. Li, R. Wallace, S. Datta, and J. Robinson “Atomically Thin Resonant Tunnel Diodes built from Synthetic van der Waals Heterostructures,” Nature Communications, 6, 7311 (2015).

 H. Zhu, S. McDonnell, X.Qin, A. Azcatl, L. Cheng, R. Addou, J. Kim, P. D. Ye and R. M. Wallace, "Al2O3 on Black Phosphorus by Atomic Layer Deposition: An in situ Interface Study," ACS Applied Materials and Interfaces, 7, 13038 (2015)